 Henry VI, Part One Scene I: Westminster Abbey.
 Dead March.
 Enter the funeral of King Henry V, attended on by Dukes of Bedford, Regent of France, Protector; and Exeter, Earl of Warwick, the Bishop of Winchester, heralds, etc. Bedford: Hung be the heavens with black, yield day to night!

-Wikipedia says that DNA is a molecule that carries the genetic instructions used in the growth, development, functioning and reproduction of all known living organisms.
+Wikipedia says DNA is a molecule that carries the genetic instructions used in the growth, development, functioning and reproduction of all known living organisms.
 Most DNA molecules consist of two strands coiled around each other to form a double helix.
 Both strands store the same biological information, which is replicated when the two strands separate.
+DNA molecules called chromosomes contain an organism’s genetic information.

-Does that sound like something that came about by chemicals randomly bumping into each other?
+Does that sound like something that came about by chemicals randomly bumping into each other without the post-DNA benefit of natural selection?

-Perhaps DNA came into existence because the universe (or multiverse if you like) has meaning, perhaps deriving from universal consciousness.
+So how could such incredibly complex self-replicating molecules have come into existence?
+Perhaps it happened because – humour me – the universe (or multiverse if you like) has meaning, perhaps deriving from universal consciousness.
 Again, I’d suggest that meaning is never the product of random processes.

-It must, of course, be admitted that random genetic mutation fueled the natural selection that led from the first living organisms to humans capable of pondering the meaning of meaning.
-Nevertheless, randomness and meaning are worlds apart.
+Random mutation, of course, fueled the natural selection which led from the first living organisms to humans capable of pondering the meaning of meaning.
+However, randomness and meaning are worlds apart.

-Or perhaps, rather, they’re part of a hierarchy, with randomness subject to probability, and probability subject to meaning.
+Perhaps they’re in a hierarchy, with randomness subject to probability, and probability subject to meaning.

 Try as it may, maths and science can’t yet explain the origin of life, what consciousness is, or the ultimate nature of the universe.